slamice/wri/hipsters/chapter11.md

 But dock marched on, standing up taller now, shoulders straight.
 Dock slowly faded, saying nothing.

 "Do you feel good now?!
 You feel you won something?
 You coward!
 Come back and fight this stupid fight like a real man you idiot!
 ANGUS!"
 Renee told him to shut up.
-Dock turned a corner and escaped from hmm.
+Dock turned a corner and escaped from him.
 Renee whispered, "You know, you deserve that."

 A second shock overcame me, "What?!"
 I shot her a hard look, but it couldn't penetrate anything.